ppy/osu-wiki/wiki/Tournaments/MCNC/7K2022/en.md

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
-    - Room settings are osu!mania, Head-to-Head., Win Condition: 'ScoreV2'.
-Room name must be "MCNC7K2021: (Red) vs (Blue)".
+    - Room settings are `Game mode: osu!mania`, `Team mode: Head-to-head`, `Win Condition: "ScoreV2"`.
+Room name must be `MCNC7K2021: ({Red team}) vs ({Blue team})`.
-    - The player mentioned first in the room name must be the red, the player mentioned second in the room name must be the blue.
-2. Each player can ban one beatmap to be selected from the pool.
-These beatmaps can not be picked by any player in the entire match.
+2. Each player can ban one beatmap from the mappool.
+These beatmaps cannot be picked by any player in the entire match.
 3. Beatmap selection will alternate between each player selecting a beatmap in the mappool.
-4. Each player must use !roll once in #multiplayer.
+4. Each player must use `!roll` once in `#multiplayer`.
-    - The winner of the !roll starts picking the first beatmap of the match.
+    - The winner of the `!roll` starts picking the first beatmap of the match.
-    - The loser of the !roll starts banning one beatmap, followed by the winner of the !roll to ban a beatmap.
+    - The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
 5. Players will have 2 minutes to pick a beatmap and 2 minutes to get ready.
-If a player takes more time than alloted, for the second occurrence: a random map will be chosen from the mappool using !roll X, where X is the number of maps that were neither picked nor banned, excluding the Tiebreaker.
+If a player takes more time than alloted more than once, a random map will be chosen from the mappool using `!roll` with the number of maps that were neither picked nor banned, excluding the tiebreaker.
 Repeat offenders may receive further sanctions from the Tournament Management.
-6. Players will be given at most 3-minute pause for solving unexpected situations.
+6. Players will be given at most a 3-minute timeout for solving unexpected situations.
-7. Results of the Qualifiers Stage will be published via a Statistics sheet.
+7. Qualifier results will be published via a statistics sheet.

 ### Mappool instructions